kflavin/importer/README.md

 * Loading the RxNorm product data
 * Database backups

+Each gets its own AWS Lambda function.

 ## Installation and Usage

-Each loader gets its own AWS Lambda function.

 #### Pre-reqs